TimothyBlajsa/gatsby-starter-foundation/src/content/posts/2020-10-20-metamorphosis-css-transforms.md

 Before we explore these creative transforms, first we must understand the property that began it all, this being the transform property.

 This property is one that allows the developer to physically alter the rendered appearance of an element, whether this be a shape or some sort of text.
-This being said, it is a powerful tool, and can be utilized to both 2D and 3D animations.
+This being said, it is a powerful tool, and can be utilized with both 2D and 3D animations.

 But that's getting ahead of ourselves.
 After all, we need to understand some fundamental principles first!